• WorldView

 Egypt’s monumental ancient wonders continue to fascinate and impress, drawing millions of visitors each year.
 Among the most well-known of them all, the Great Pyramids of Giza were built by three successive kings during the prosperous Fourth Dynasty.
-The oldest and largest, for King Khufu, reportedly took more than 20 years to build.
-So, one could say it’s well within this tradition that more than four millenia later, down the road from the fabled necropolis, a new museum devoted in part to its wonders, finally nears completion.
+The oldest and largest of these pyramids, built for King Khufu, took over 20 years to complete.

 Read on to learn more about the museum’s impending full launch and the abundant treasures waiting within.